VriskaSerket51/EastwardPacker/README.md

 > **Warning**
 > AssetManager.LoadAssets() load all assets, it might consumes a bunch of memories.

-Currently, you cannot export lua, audio and some textures.
+Currently, you cannot export audio assets.
+Some lua assets are precompiled with LuaJIT.

 ## Tools
 ### AtlasExtractor